namish-shankar/Contract-Voting-dApp/README.md

 1. Resources given in the assignment material itself.
-2. For general information about solidity: https://solidity-by-example.org/ .
+2. For general information about Solidity: https://solidity-by-example.org/ .
-3. For syntax: https://youtu.be/RQzuQb0dfBM?feature=shared and some use of AI.
+3. For Solidity syntax: https://youtu.be/RQzuQb0dfBM?feature=shared and some use of AI.
-4. For information about ethereum and other terms(and application): https://youtu.be/mfSr-c9sAjI?feature=shared .
+4. For information about Ethereum and other terms(and application): https://youtu.be/mfSr-c9sAjI?feature=shared .

 ---
 ### -Namish Shankar Srivastava